sudorandom/kmcd.dev/content/posts/2025/traceroute/index.md

 - **ASN Lookup**: By querying the Autonomous System Number (ASN) of each IP, the tool could identify the specific ISP or organization that owns a router.
 This enables the visualization of the AS-Path to show how traffic hands off between different entities, for example: `Comcast` → `Tata Communications` → `Google`.
 Visualizing these organizational jumps is often more insightful than viewing a raw list of IP addresses.
 - **Geo-location**: Beyond simple IP and ASN lookups, more advanced tools can be used to geo-locate routers.
 By examining router hostnames (which often contain location codes), querying WHOIS databases for IP ranges, and consulting resources like PeeringDB or Internet BGP tables, it's possible to infer the physical location and network ownership of each hop, providing richer diagnostic information.
 - **Concurrency**: To speed up the process, multiple probes could be sent concurrently using goroutines rather than sequentially.
-- **Advanced Formatting**: Production tools often send multiple probes per hop and display statistics like average latency and packet loss.
+- **Multiple Probes**: Production tools often send multiple probes per hop and display statistics like average latency and packet loss.
 Multiple probes would reveal that there may be multiple paths that you are taking, as internet routing can be very dynamic.

 These features are excellent next steps for expanding this simple tool into a more powerful network diagnostic utility, but this is left as an exercise for the audience.